 The resolutions to appoint the present Auditors, Messrs.
 Ernst & Young Chartered Accountants, who have expressed their willingness to continue in office, will be proposed at the Annual General Meeting.
-The Board on 08 August 2022 resolved to recommend to Shareholders the re- appointment of the Auditors.
+The Board on 31 July 2023 resolved to recommend to Shareholders the re- appointment of the Auditors.

-The Audit fees and expenses paid to the Auditors is disclosed in the Note 4.5 on page 106 in this Annual Report.
+The Audit fees and expenses paid to the Auditors is disclosed in Note 4.5 on page 108 of this Annual Report.